-Given how both fuels and engines have changed over the last decade, the issue of fuel contamination (and what to do about it) is an essential one to have the right handle on.
-Those who are in the fuels or operations industry can recognize pretty easily how the fuels of today have changed.
-They have problems a lot sooner than fuels of the past (like the diesel fuels from the 1960s that the US Army said should be able to get 2-5 years of stored life without any expectation of problems whatsoever).
-And those with fuels under their care who haven’t yet recognized how prone today’s fuels are to problems may be in for a very rude awakening this coming hurricane season.
+Given that today’s fuels have changed markedly over the last decade, the issue of fuel contamination (and what to do about it) is an essential one for hospitals, health care installations and other critical-use entities to have the right handle on.
+Those who have been around for a while can recognize pretty easily how the fuels of today are very different from before.
+Emergency fuels have problems a lot sooner than fuels of the past (like the diesel fuels from the 1960s that the US Army said should be able to get 2-5 years of stored life without any expectation of problems whatsoever).
+And those with fuels under their care who haven’t yet recognized how prone today’s fuels are to problems may be in for a very rude awakening in these turbulent times.

 Today’s Stored Diesel Fuels Are Almost All ULSD

-Ultra low sulfur diesel fuel was supposed to be phased in starting in 2006 or 2007.
-But we’ve only just now reached the point where all off-road diesel (like diesel for emergency backup systems and generators) has to be ULSD as well.
-We’ve spent years talking about the message of how ULSD fuels are inherently more prone to developing problems.
-Storing fuel for emergency use magnifies the chances of these contaminants developing in diesel fuel.
+Ultra-low sulfur diesel fuel was to be phased in starting in 2006 or 2007.
+But it’s only recently that all off-road diesel (like diesel for hospital generators) has to be ULSD as well.

 What is it about ULSD that causes these problems?
 Removing the sulfur involves refinery processing that changed the fuel in fundamental ways.
 Yes most of the sulfur is gone, but so too are aromatic molecules that help the fuel resist microbial growth.
 Microbes don’t really like consuming aromatic components of fuel.
 If you take those out, you leave more of the components that microbes do like.

 If you’re a hospital gearing up for a coming influx of critical patients, chances are your emergency generator systems are going to be relying on stored fuel that’s much more hospitable to bad actors (like microbes) than it ever was before.

 Paraffins and Biodiesel